Marne's 3rd constituency: Description

 The constituency is made up of the six former cantons of Beine-Nauroy, Bourgogne, Reims-4, Reims-8, Reims-10, and Suippes.

 It covers most of the western edge of the department, plus an area to the south of Reims.
 Its largest town is Épernay.
-Today's 3rd constituency bears no resemblance to the one of the same name which existed prior to the 2012 election; instead it covers most of the area of the now abolished 6th constituency.
+Today's 3rd constituency bears no resemblance to that of the same name which existed prior to the 2012 election; instead it covers most of the area of the now abolished 6th constituency.

 At the time of the 1999 census (which was the basis for the most recent redrawing of constituency boundaries, carried out in 2010) the constituency had a total population of 96,350.

 Despite the above-mentioned boundary changes, the area has remained consistently conservative in its voting habits, returning Philippe-Armand Martin (who had previously represented the 6th constituency) at the 2012 election.
 Martin did not run in the 2017 election and the seat was won by Éric Girardin of La République En Marche!.